egorermilov/UdacityAIND-Solve_a_Sudoku_with_AI/README.md

 # Artificial Intelligence Nanodegree
-## Introductory Project: Diagonal Sudoku Solver
+# Diagonal Sudoku Solver
-### by Egor Ermilov
+## by Egor Ermilov

-# Question 1 (Naked Twins)
+### Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *provide answer here*
+A: We identify all the units containing naked twins (2 boxes with identical sets of 2 candidates).
+Then we eliminate the twin values from the peers.
+Eliminating these values makes the Sudoku easier to solve.
+In other words we reduce the search space by making local constraints.

-# Question 2 (Diagonal Sudoku)
+### Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *provide answer here*
+A: We created two new constraints (digits 1-9 must appear only once in the diagonals) by simply adding new units.
+The strategies did not change.

 ### Install

 This project requires **Python 3**.

-We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
-Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ### Code